jhtools/filesystem/README.md

 Tries to read the content of the file and converts it to the type T.
 The content must be UTF8 encoded.

+### GetSha256Async

+Returns the SHA256 value of the file as byte array

+### GetSha256AsStringAsync

+Returns the SHA256 value of the file as string (hex representation of the byte array)

 ## Async Operations